Subjectivism and the Everlasting Gospel

 Faith Is Objective

 We are called to be heirs of the righteousness which is of faith (Rom.
 1:17; 4:13; Heb.
 11:7).
 Faith — not feelings, euphoria, ecstasy or demonstrative spiritual exercises — is the principal work of the Spirit.
 Feelings, rapture, and extraordinary spiritual manifestations are subjective.
 The Christian is not saved by them nor can he live in security before God by these things.
 But faith is objective.
 It is always "faith to God-ward" (1 Thess.
 1:8).
 It is the eye of the soul.
 Like the eye, it cannot see itself.
-It looks to the glory of the person of Christ and appropriates His merit for the needy soul.
+It looks to the glory of the person of Christ and appropriates the merit of His sinless life and atoning death on the cross for the needy soul.

 Again we say, Faith is objective, for it glories alone in Christ's doing and dying.
 Although it is rooted in the heart, it rests upon something which is completely outside the heart.
 It is the eye of the soul that beholds the glory of Christ.
 And faith is the Spirit's work.
 When religious people are devoid of the "Spirit of faith," they try to find some confirmation and security in tangible demonstrations; hence the temptation to put God to the test in the appeal for charismatic manifestations.